 4. What about the grammar of Business English?
-How can I best pick that up?
+How can I learn that?

-You are quite right that grammar is important: in the Writing and Speaking papers, for example, producing accurate language is part of communicating effectively.
-However, as direct preparation for the grammatical gap fill (Part 5 Reading paper) and error-correction task (Part 6), reading a grammar book excessively may not be the best way of spending your time.
-If you attend a Business English course, and read and listen widely outside the classroom, you will be addressing your whole communicative ability in English, and your grammar will improve as a by-product of doing tasks.
+Grammar is certainly important: in the Writing and Speaking papers, for example, producing accurate language is part of communicating effectively.
+Getting tenses right is important for negotiating and making arrangements.
+If you attend a Business English course, and read and listen widely outside the classroom, you can aim to improve your whole ability to communicate in English.
+This may be a more effective way to improve your grammar than just reading grammar books.

-5. What kinds of things should I be reading in addition to any coursebooks I might be using?
+5. What kinds of things should I be reading as well as my coursebook?

 Past papers and other practice tests can be very useful, even if you just read them as texts and don't answer the questions.
-It is not necessary to read highly specialised business journals or magazines, but some general-interest business magazines are useful, as are the business sections of quality newspapers.
-However, when looking at newspapers, don't just look at the articles - you will benefit from reading written interviews, biographies, reports, book reviews and advertisements.
-If you look at past papers you will see that these are the kinds of things that you either have to read about in the Reading paper or be able to write yourself in the Writing paper.
+It's not necessary to read specialist business journals or magazines, but some general-interest business magazines are useful.
+Try to read written interviews, biographies, reports, book reviews and advertisements.
+If you look at past papers you will see that these are the kinds of things that you either have to read about in the Reading paper or you will be writing yourself in the Writing paper.
 And of course the written interviews also give you useful spoken language of the type used in the Listening paper.
+As long as they are published by online business magazines or organisations that you trust, articles from the internet can be good to read as they are interesting and up to date.